andrewwhitten/Salesforce-Functions-Recipes/README.md

 ![Picture 1](https://user-images.githubusercontent.com/41508645/143961229-0aabdbe8-aa9b-43d7-94ce-e3e3771d7e0f.png)

-What is interesting are the following observations:
+These statistics have informed the following observations:

-1. Apex is actually faster than Salesforce Functions for less intensive CPU bound workloads
-2. Apex has a limit (base number 8) that is can actually handle
+1. Salesforce Functions are definately more scalable than Apex
+2. Salesforce Functions can be slower than Apex with low intensity CPU tasks
-3. Salesforce Functions in Javascript are much slower than the same Javascript running on the browser
+3. Salesforce Functions are far slower than running the same Javascript on the user's browser
-4. Browser side Javascript is actually insanely fast, esspecially on Apple iOS devices

 Notes:

+1. This Function does not use the Salesforce API at all
-1. Origional source code for cpu intensive calculation: https://gist.github.com/sqren/5083d73f184acae0c5b7
+2. Origional source code for cpu intensive calculation: https://gist.github.com/sqren/5083d73f184acae0c5b7
-2.
+3. Apex is actually faster than Salesforce Functions for less intensive CPU bound workloads
+4. Apex has a limit (base number 8 in this calculation) that it can actually handle
+5. Salesforce Functions in Javascript are much slower than the same Javascript running on the browser
+6. Browser side Javascript is actually insanely fast, esspecially on Apple iOS devices